Glenn McGrath: Early years

 McGrath was born in Dubbo to Beverly and Kevin McGrath.
 He grew up in Narromine, New South Wales (NSW), where he first played cricket, and his potential was spotted by Doug Walters.
 He moved to Sydney to play grade cricket for Sutherland and made his debut for NSW during the 1992–93 season.
 McGrath capped his rapid rise in the next Australian summer with selection in the Test team after only eight first-class matches.

 McGrath's Test debut was against New Zealand at Perth in 1993–1994.
 In Australia's 1995 Test series victory McGrath took the approach of bouncing the West Indies team, including the bowlers, which had not happened before.
 In McGrath's biography, Ricky Ponting is quoted as saying:

-I remember thinking Glenn's decision to take on the West Indies bowlers sent out a positive message to the West Indies that the Australian side was really up for it.
+I remember thinking Glenn's decision to take on the West Indies bowlers sent out a positive message to the West Indies that the Australian team was really up for it.
 Ambrose, Walsh, Kenny Benjamin had never been treated like that before.
 It made the West Indies sit back and think, 'This Australian team is fair dinkum—they're really up for it.'
 Even if you aren't the murder boys of cricket, you can show little things to let the opposition know you are serious.
 It might be the way you warm up, how you dress to go to the ground.
 Perception can be enormous.
 If you can give off the right signals to (a) bluffing them or (b) showing them what you're all about.
 McGrath, at that stage of his career, showed them what he was all about.
 His body language and the way he looked at their batsman—the wry smile—it sent a signal to the batsman and his own team-mates that he knew what he was doing.